Key Capabilities

 Worked Example 2 — Reaction-Based Approval in #approvals

 Outcome: Finance and operations team members post pending approvals in #approvals.
 A reviewer adds awhite_check_mark reaction to approve, or an x to reject.
-The assignment detects the reaction, records the decision, and notifies the requester.
+The agent detects the reaction, records the decision, and notifies the requester.

 Connections used: